rosin-project/rosinstall_generator_time_machine/README.md

  - probably rewrite in Python
  - extend support to `version 2` and earlier versions of `rosdistro` (and related tools)
- - add reuse of existing caches that are 'near in time'
- - host caches in an online repository to avoid having to build them in the first place
  - silence `rosdistro_build_cache` a bit
- - expand metadata generation to include more details
  - distribute this tool in a Docker image
  - integrate with OSRF [Legacy ROS](https://hub.docker.com/r/osrf/ros_legacy/tags/) Docker images